inavld/Anti-sleep-glasses-for-drivers/README.md

 There are 2 main steps required to be able to replicate this project and run it at home.

 ## Step 1 (Run Arduino code)
-Download the Arduino IDE (version 2.3.6 was used) and upload the file `arduino_code`.
+Download the Arduino IDE (version 2.3.6 was used) and upload the file `arduino_code.ino`.
 Select the Arduino Nano board as the controller from the interface and upload the code to the real board.
 ## Step 2 (Run the MetaDrive modified simulation)

 Install the necessary libraries from requirements.txt: